volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 ## Practice Consistency

+Consistency is the number one skill one has to master in order to become successful in anything.

+How can it be developed through blogging?

-Writing blog posts requires some effort, especially if it is not the only thing you do in life.
-You also have to sacrifice many other things.
+Blogging requires some effort, especially if it is not the only thing you do in life.

-You need to find the time to blog, choose the topic, and do some initial research on it before you even prepare a plan for your next article.
+You need to dedicate the time, choose the topic and do some initial research before you even make a plan for your next article.

-By writing articles from time to time, you learn to be consistent, which is the number one skill one has to master in order to become successful in anything.
+By writing articles from time to time, you learn to be consistent and prepare a new article whether you feel like or not.

+Set up a schedule - a new article once or twice a week and stick to it no matter what.

+## Summary